redox-os/book/src/porting-applications.md

 #### License

-- Don't package programs or libraries lacking a license.
+- Don't package applications or libraries lacking a license.
-- Verify if the program has some license violation, in case of doubt ask us on the [chat](https://doc.redox-os.org/book/chat.html).
+- Verify if the application has some license violation, in case of doubt ask us on the [chat](https://doc.redox-os.org/book/chat.html).
-- Non-free programs and assets should go to a subcategory of the `nonfree` category and be approved per license.
+- Non-free applications and assets should go to a subcategory of the `nonfree` category and be approved per license.

 ### Testing Area